OneYellowLemon/MyActivityPlanner/README.md

 ---

-### 7. As a user, I can view details about a specific activity
+### 7. As a user, I can view details about a specific activity so that I can be informed about what I can sign up for

 **Given**: A list of activities is shown for the selected day